 By Daniel Dale, CNN

-The Club for Growth Action did not respond Monday to a request for comment from CNN.
+Baxter did not immediately respond to a request for comment on Friday afternoon.

 Some Twitter users with substantial followings posted a version of the Real Raw News article about the imaginary pilot resignations.
 (Specifically, these users posted a version that appeared on a second website that copied the false article.)
 The posters included Fox Nation host Lara Logan, who applauded the “courage” of the pilots who supposedly resigned, and former Trump 2016 campaign aide George Papadopoulos.

 The video that went viral on Twitter was initially posted by O’Donnell as an Instagram story, according to Jane Lytvynenko, a senior research fellow at Harvard University’s Shorenstein Center on Media, Politics and Public Policy.
 O’Donnell has fewer than 5,000 Instagram followers, and Instagram stories are meant to disappear after a day, but others grabbed the video and posted it on Twitter.